Banco de Crédito del Perú: Wholesale Banking

 BCP's Wholesale Banking competes with local and foreign banks and provides its customers with short and medium-term loans in local and foreign currencies, foreign trade-related financing, lease financing, underwriting and financial advisory.
-Its currently the market leader with a market share of more than 40% in corporate loans.
+As of December 2025, BCP held a market share of more than 50% in demand deposits from individuals and companies combined, and processed approximately 36% of total Visa card transaction volume in Peru as the primary payment bank.